-Growing chilli peppers is like any form of gardening, before too long your plants will pick up some sort of pests or disease.
+Growing chillies is like any form of gardening, before too long your plants will pick up some sort of pests or disease.
 The causes can be wide ranging however once you know what to look out for the cures are often simple.
 In this article we’ll look at some of the more common problems your plants may face.

 Slugs & Snails